 As a result of systemic failures brought to light by litigation, and the high cost of state-level confinement, the California legislature passed Senate Bill 81 in 2007 to “realign” juvenile justice from the state level to the county level.8

+Through a series of funding initiatives and changes in the law, all youth offenders are now handled within county probation departments.
 Riots and other violence periodically break out at probation camps for both boys and girls.

 Rays of hope

-As part of CYA’s Pups and Wards program, for example, children “rehabilitate” themselves while training rescue dogs for adoptive families.
+As part of the Pups and Wards program, for example, children “rehabilitate” themselves while training rescue dogs for adoptive families.
 At Sonoma County’s rustic and fenceless probation camp, minors who have been unsuccessful elsewhere build self-esteem while constructing redwood picnic tables and fire pits.

 2. Who gets tried in juvenile court?